 27-28 April 2013

-The EWWC is at the Bocas Lit Fest this year, where there will be two conference panels.
-‘A National Literature’ , taking place on Saturday 27 April, will be discussed by Keynote speaker Marlon James along with panelists Irvine Welsh, Hannah Lowe and Vahni Capildeo.
-The event is moderated by Marina Warner.’
-Should Literature Be Political?’ will be discussed on Sunday 28 April by Keynote speaker Olive Senior and panelists Pankaj Mishra, Earl Lovelace and Courttia Newland.
-This event is moderated by Ifeona Fulani.
-Both events take place at 11am local time.
+The EWWC is at the Bocas Lit Fest this year, where there were two conference panels.
+‘A National Literature’ , which took place on Saturday 27 April, discussed by Keynote speaker Marlon James along with panelists Irvine Welsh, Hannah Lowe and Vahni Capildeo.
+The event was moderated by Marina Warner.’
+Should Literature Be Political?’ was discussed on Sunday 28 April by Keynote speaker Olive Senior and panelists Pankaj Mishra, Earl Lovelace and Courttia Newland.
+This event was moderated by Ifeona Fulani.
+Both events took place at 11am local time.

 France